 La Center’s logging industry began with the cutting of railroad ties in the late 1890’s.
 Within a seven mile radius there were about twelve saw mills engaged in cutting lumber and ties.
 These products were transported via flumes to dockside downtown and then shipped to Portland markets.

-The Highland flume was 117 feet high!
+The Highland flume was 114 feet high!!

 From our LC Historical Museum Vice President, Ed Brannfors –